James-Jeudy/Incident-Response/README.md

 ![Incident Activity Log](https://github.com/James-Jeudy/Incident-Response/assets/160562010/7b3eae0a-c9d2-4e13-922a-df3b47220eb9)

 <h3>4.
-Observe Entities and Incident Timelines (are they doing anything else?).
-Where is the attacker located?
+Observe Entities and Incident Timelines

 <h3> We found it very strange that there were five alerts for the successful brute force attempts as you should only need one successful attempt to access the machine: